University of Gothenburg

 Other modifications

 Any modification of proteins can be studied as long as the exact composition of the modification is known.
 The mass shift of the modification is entered manually into the database and used in the database matching.
-Common post-translational modifications are ubiquitination, methylation and acetylation.
+Common other post-translational modifications are ubiquitination, methylation and acetylation.

 Interaction or network analyses